Folsom Lake SRA Rock Climbing

 BETA PHOTO: Late winter water levels at Folsom Lake, with a fe...

 Folsom Lake State Recreation Area is a dam-formed reservoir on the American River, about 25 miles upstream from downtown Sacramento.
-It is a high popular area for many types of recreation, but for local climbers its draw includes endless short granite boulders, some of which are large enough to offer decent problems.
+It is a high popular area for many types of recreation, but for local climbers its draw includes a few short granite boulders, some of which are large enough to offer decent problems (mostly at Beek's Bight through the aptly-named Granite Bay entrance, other spots along the shore have been a bust so far).
 Depending on the time of year and water level, some of these may spend time under water.

 Driving from interstates 80 or 50.
 Biking or walking in looks like a free option.